TEMPLE AS TECHNOLOGY

 THE MASTERCLASS

-Drawing on the symbolist tradition associated with R. A. Schwaller de Lubicz and John Anthony West, we examine how architecture, procession, scale, and light were used to shape perception and stabilize civilization.
+Working within the symbolist tradition associated with R. A. Schwaller de Lubicz and John Anthony West, we look at how procession, scale, light, and sequence were used with precision.

-• why Luxor may have functioned as a psychological reset for rulers
+• why Luxor may have functioned as a reset point for rulers

-• how Karnak made the Egyptian state feel eternal
+• how Karnak made the Egyptian state feel continuous and unquestionable

 This class approaches Egyptian temples as designed environments that shape perception and political authority.